-The SAN Volume Controller is analogous to a logical volume manager on a SAN.
-The SAN Volume Controller performs the following functions for the SAN storage that it controls:
+SAN Volume Controller software

+The SAN Volume Controller software performs the following functions for the host systems that attach to SAN Volume Controller over the SAN:

-- Creates a single pool of storage
+Creates a single pool of storage

-- Provides logical unit virtualization
+Provides logical unit virtualization

-- Manages logical volumes
+I Manages logical volumes

-- Provides the following advanced functions for the SAN:
+I Mirrors logical volumes

+I The SAN Volume Controller also provides the following functions:

-- Large scalable cache
+Large scalable cache

-- Copy Services
+Copy Services

-- FlashCopy[®] (point-in-time copy)
+FlashCopy® (point-in-time copy)

-- Metro Mirror (synchronous copy)
+Metro Mirror (synchronous copy)

-- Global Mirror (asynchronous copy)
+Global Mirror (asynchronous copy)

-- Data migration
+Data migration

-- Space management
+Space management

-- Mapping that is based on desired performance characteristics
+Mapping that is based on desired performance characteristics

-- Metering of service quality
+Metering of service quality

+I Space-efficient logical volumes (thin provisioning)

+SAN Volume Controller hardware

-Each SAN Volume Controller node is a rack-mounted unit that you can install in a standard Electrical Industries Alliance (EIA) 19-inch rack.
-The nodes are always installed in pairs, with one-to-four pairs of nodes constituting a cluster.
-Each pair of nodes is known as an I/O group.
+Each SAN Volume Controller node is an individual server in a SAN Volume Controller cluster on which the SAN Volume Controller software runs.

+The nodes are always installed in pairs, with a minimum of one and a maximum of four pairs of nodes constituting a cluster .
+Each pair of nodes is known as an I/O group .
 All I/O operations that are managed by the nodes in an I/O group are cached on both nodes.
-Each virtual volume is defined to an I/O group.

 I/O groups take the storage that is presented to the SAN by the storage subsystems as MDisks and translates the storage into logical disks, known as VDisks, that are used by applications on the hosts.
-Each node must reside in only one I/O group and provide access to the VDisks in that I/O group.
+A node resides in only one I/O group and provides access to the VDisks in that I/O group.

+The SAN Volume Controller 2145-8G4 is the most current model that is available.
+In addition, the following models of SAN Volume Controller nodes have been available in previous releases and are still supported with the latest SAN Volume Controller software:

+SAN Volume Controller 2145-8F4

+SAN Volume Controller 2145-8F2

-There are four models of SAN Volume Controller nodes:
+SAN Volume Controller 2145-4F2

-• SAN Volume Controller 2145-8G4
+SAN Volume Controller objects